serg-sab/ai-chat-via-cyber-pilot/README.md

 # AI Chat Application

+> **📘 This project is an example of Specification-Driven Development (SDD) using [Cypilot](https://github.com/cyberfabric/cyber-pilot/).**
+> See [docs/GUIDE.md](docs/GUIDE.md) for a step-by-step guide on how this application was built using Cypilot's design-to-code traceability methodology.

 A full-stack AI chat application with real-time streaming responses, conversation history, user authentication, content moderation, and admin dashboard.

 ## Screenshots